What is Air Pollution?

 The Environment Act, which replaced European Union laws following the UK leaving the EU, was finally passed into law in November 2021.
 Alongside many other groups and organisations, Mums for Lungs campaigned for WHO targets to be enshrined in this law, particularly on levels of PM 2.5.
 This did not happen however.

-The government consulted on long term targets for PM2.5 in 2022, eventually deciding to aim to meet the outdated WHO limit of 10ug/m3 PM2.5 by 2040, which is far from the world-leading target they suggest it is, and condemns another generation of children to breathing toxic air for their entire childhood.
-The Act in its current form is unlikely to make a significant difference to the levels of air pollution that millions of UK citizens are exposed to, but we continue to push Government to strengthen its ambition.
+The Government consulted on long term targets for PM2.5 in 2022, eventually deciding to aim to meet the outdated WHO limit of 10ug/m3 PM2.5 by 2040.
+The Act in its current form is unlikely to make a significant difference to the levels of air pollution that millions of UK citizens are exposed to.

 National legislation

 Clean Air Zones encourage a move to less polluting vehicles and help to reduce traffic.
-Charging Clean Air Zones are some of the most effective schemes to reduce air pollution: in Inner London roadside nitrogen dioxide (NO2) reduced by 47 per cent as a result of the Ultra Low Emission Zone; in Bath, NO2 has reduced by 21% within the zone and by 22% in the urban area outside the zone, and in Birmingham NO2 emissions reduced on average by 13%.
+Charging Clean Air Zones are some of the most effective schemes to reduce air pollution: in Inner London roadside nitrogen dioxide (NO2) reduced by 47 per cent as a result of the Ultra Low Emission Zone; in Bath, NO2 reduced by 26% within the zone and by 27% in the urban area outside the zone, and in Birmingham NO2 emissions reduced by 17%.

 School Streets are proven to reduce traffic and increase safety; not only that but travelling actively to school has been shown to improve learning outcomes.